 Before you begin

 Backup your settings first.
 You can use the backup commands on the command line found here to make a complete backup of the settings on your Access Server installation safely without having to stop operations on your server.
-If you’ve never made a backup before, now would be a good time to remind you that it would be a good idea to set up an automated backup plan.
+If you’ve never made a backup before, please consider setting up some backup task.
+The information stored in Access Server like server and client certificates is unique and cannot be replaced.

 There are a couple of notes that you should take a careful look at before proceeding: